i-artjom/hilona-docker/README.md

       - database
     volumes:
       - images:/var/www/html/images
-      # After initial setup, download LocalSettings.php to the same directory as
+      # After the initial setup, download LocalSettings.php to the same directory as
-      # this yaml and uncomment the following line and use compose to restart
+      # this YAML file, uncomment the following line, and use compose to restart
       # the mediawiki service
-      # ./LocalSettings.php:/var/www/html/LocalSettings.php
+      # - ./LocalSettings.php:/var/www/html/LocalSettings.php
 ```

-Now, restart by running `docker compose down` followed by `docker compose up`.
+6. Restart by running `docker compose down`, followed by `docker compose up`.

-Settings (including the username and password for the database) can now be managed in the `LocalSettings.php` file.
+7. The settings, including the database username and password, can now be managed in the `LocalSettings.php` file.